“What? We are not paying £2,000 on car insurance for our son.”

 Use technology as proof of competence

-Driving competence is one of the factors affecting the level of car insurance premium.
+Driving competence is one of the factors affecting the level of car insurance premiums.
 This is a bit of a conundrum for young drivers: to keep insurance costs down you need evidence of driving competence and you can’t prove driving competence before having driven for some years.

 This ‘catch 22’ is broken using technology to collect evidence of driving competence.